YunseoH/data-science-projects/MLB-Player-Salary-Prediction/README.md

 # MLB Player Salary Prediction ⚾️

-This project predicts MLB player salaries using **regularized regression models** on player performance metrics.
+This project predicts Major League Baseball (MLB) player salaries using regularized regression models based on performance metrics from Fangraphs.

-Separate models were built for batters and pitchers to capture their unique characteristics.
+It was primarily designed to explore which statistics most influence salary determination and to estimate earnings for players whose salaries are not publicly available.

 ---

 ## Highlights

-- Developed **Ridge and Lasso regression models** to predict salaries for batters and pitchers.
-- Selected top features via `varImp` and correlation analysis to avoid multicollinearity.
-- Applied **log transformation** to stabilize variance in salaries.
-- Final **Lasso models** explained:
-  - ~18.5% variance for batters
-  - ~36.7% variance for pitchers
-- Enforced MLB **minimum salary ($720k)** during prediction to realistically handle outliers and low projections.
+- **Feature Engineering:**
+  Combined advanced metrics (like wOBA, xFIP, WAR) from Fangraphs and salary data into comprehensive datasets for both batters and pitchers.

+- **Regularized Regression:**
+  Built separate Ridge and Lasso models for batters and pitchers to handle multicollinearity and improve interpretability, achieving R² scores of ~18.5% for batters and ~36.7% for pitchers after log transformation.

+- **Minimum Salary Cap:**
+  Incorporated MLB’s minimum salary rule ($720,000) directly into predictions to produce realistic outputs.

 ---

-## Tools & Libraries
+## Data & Tools
-- **R**: glmnet, caret, ggplot2, dplyr

----

-## Project Structure
+- **Data:**
+  - Batters & pitchers performance stats (Fangraphs)
+  - Official MLB payroll data

+- **Tech Stack:**
+  - R (`glmnet`, `caret`, `dplyr`, `ggplot2`)
+  - Extensive use of cross-validation for hyperparameter tuning

+- **Project Structure:**

 ```
 MLB-Player-Salary-Prediction/
 ├── MLB_Salary_Analysis.Rmd # R Markdown notebook with code & outputs